Key takeaways

 | SKILL.md | — | Task-level capabilities (loaded on-demand) |

 AGENTS.md defines what the agent needs to know about a project — tech stack, conventions, boundaries, commands.
+GitHub code search shows ~96,600 root-level AGENTS.md files as of June 2026, and the standard is now stewarded by the Agentic AI Foundation (180+ member organizations including Stripe, Atlassian, and the U.S. Army) under the Linux Foundation.
 Supported by Codex, Copilot, Cursor, Claude Code, Gemini CLI, Kiro, and more.
-A recent Hacker News discussion found that for some eval tasks, AGENTS.md alone outperformed adding skills — suggesting that project context often matters more than task-specific instructions.
+A Hacker News discussion found that for some eval tasks, AGENTS.md alone outperformed adding skills — and a 138-repo ETH Zurich study found README-style AGENTS.md files can actually hurt agent performance 2-3% and raise costs 20%+.
+Quality matters more than presence.

 Together they form a two-tier system: AGENTS.md for the "where" and SKILL.md for the "how."